-Ohio governor facing primary: no pandemic response regrets
+Ohio governor facing primary: No pandemic response regrets

 Still, he thinks that DeWine’s critics are a vocal minority and that the governor will be hard to beat in the primary.

-DeWine told The Associated Press that government should not be in the business of either requiring vaccines — as President Joe Biden is trying to do with his big employer mandate — or prohibiting vaccine mandates, as Ohio House Republicans want to.
+DeWine told The Associated Press that government should not be in the business of either requiring vaccines — as President Joe Biden attempted with his big employer mandate — or prohibiting vaccine mandates, as Ohio House Republicans want to.
+The U.S. Supreme Court on Thursday rejected Biden’s vaccine-or-test rule on U.S. businesses with at least 100 employees.

 “Seems to me that that is a conservative approach that I’m taking,” DeWine said.
 “Seems to me it’s consistent with what Republicans believe.”